 Check the Mating Points

-Pull the metal discs apart and feel for pits.
-If pits are present, the contacts are bad and you need to replace the switch.
+Pull the metal discs apart to check for burns and feel for pits.
+If either are present, the contacts are bad.
+You need to replace the switch.

 Replacing the Switch

 You may need to contact a professional to get a second opinion.
 If you cannot take time out of your busy schedule, it would be easier to hire someone to repair your well pump.

 It’s always the most inconvenient times when your water stops working.
 Now that you know how to tell if your well pump pressure switch is bad, you can rest a little more easily.